Best Company for UK Holiday Home Rentals

 The ground floor shower room features a walk-in shower, with overhead and hand-held shower heads, a washbasin, and a WC.

 The windows of this bright and light room overlook the kitchen to one side and the living area to the other.
+At one end is a desk where you can set up your laptop or do some reading.

 First Floor

-Bedroom One:
+Bedroom One

-This bright and light modern bedroom features a standard double bed with bedside tables and reading lights and a hanging rail for clothes.
+This bright and light modern bedroom features a double bed with bedside tables and reading lights and a hanging rail for clothes.
 A rear window provides a lovely view over the garden and out to the surrounding Cotswold countryside, while an internal window allows guest to look down to the open-plan kitchen and dining area below.

 Original oak floorboards have been used to create the shower room floor, giving it a nod to the medieval past, alongside a sleek contemporary walk-in shower (with overhead and hand-held showerheads), a washbasin, with mirror and shaver point, a heated towel rail, and WC.

-Bedroom Two:
+Bedroom Two

 The entrance to this beautiful, contemporary bedroom has a long double wardrobe to one side and a fabulous en-suite shower room to the other.
-Step inside and the bedroom features a king-size double bed, with bedside tables and reading lamps and another fabulous view to the garden and the Isbourne Valley beyond.
+Step inside and the bedroom features a king-size bed, with bedside tables and reading lamps and another fabulous view to the garden and the Isbourne Valley beyond.

-En-suite Bedroom Two:
+En-suite

 The en-suite is a real show-stopper shower room – just look up to see why!
 The high ceiling showcases a mass of original beams, onto which the sunlight shines through a Velux window.
 The shower room has a large walk-in shower (with overhead and hand-held shower heads), a wash basin in a bespoke wooden vanity unit, with a mirror and shaver point, a heated towel rail and WC.

-Bedroom Three:
+Bedroom Three

 Originally, the master room was not only a bedroom but also a living room and a place where the master of the house would have received guests.
 Today, this spacious en-suite room is a stunning medieval masterpiece, with exposed original oak beams and plenty of 16th-century character, including a small sample of some original wattle and daub that the owners have left exposed next to the door to the en-suite bathroom.
 Furnished with a king-size bed on an antique sleigh-style frame, bedside tables and reading lamps, an antique chest of drawers with a solid marble top and a hanging rail.

-this is the kind of bathroom most people dream of relaxing in, with its freestanding roll-top bath with central taps, placed just so you can lie in the tub while looking out at the stars!
+This is the kind of bathroom most people dream of relaxing in, with its freestanding roll-top bath with central taps, placed just so you can lie in the tub while looking out at the stars!
 Or if you prefer, there’s a super spacious, walk-in shower (with overhead and hand-held showerheads), plus a full-length mirror, washbasin, with mirror and shaver point, and a heated towel rail.

 The stairs leading up to bedroom four open to a dressing area with a bath, with hand-held shower and central taps, set into the eaves under the original timbers – a truly unique bathing experience!
 Beside the bath, through a door, is a WC and washbasin.
 It’s not just the bathing that’s unique up here in the eaves, the bedroom is too.